erik-norlin/Fourier-Neural-Operator/README.md

 ### How to run the project ###

 The scripts are Jupyter Notebooks that you have to run through.
 In each of them there is a variable *$pathToProject* that is used to find and save files, assign this variable to the path of where you choose to download this repository ending with */Fourier-Neural-Operator*.
 In some scripts there is a variable *gpu*, set this to true if CUDA is available for faster computation.
-To train and evaluate an FNO, simply run through the main.ipynb script.
+To train and/or evaluate the FNO, simply run through the main.ipynb script.

 ### Datasets ###
 Due to the large file sizes of the training data it can be found on [ixScience's Google Drive](https://drive.google.com/drive/folders/1UnbQh2WWc6knEHbLn-ZaXrKUZhp7pjt-).
 If you choose to download and use any their datasets make sure to put it in the */src/data/datasets* directory.
 Small datasets of fluid flows of spatial resoltions 32x32 and 128x128 with temporal resoluion 1 s already exists in the datasets directory.
 These are for evaluating the FNO.